-This is a point upon which I should not have entered, had not the investigation been challenged by my opponents It must not be imputed to me that I entertain the opinion that free trade in corn would deprive the landowners of the whole of their rents.
-I have never said so-I have never even said that land would not have been as valuable as it is now, if no Corn-law had ever existed But this I do mean to say, that if the landowners prefer to draw their rents from the distresses of the country, caused by their restrictive laws to create high pinces through scarcity of food, instead of deriving an honourable income of possibly as great, or even greater amount, through the growing prosperity of the people under a free trade, then they have no right, in the face of such facts as I have stated, to attempt to carole the farmer into the belief that rent forms an insignificant item in the cost of his wheat, or to fughten him into the notion that he could not compete with foreigners if he had his land ient free less than twenty years, with as much amazement as we do now upon the conduct of our forefathers when they burnt old women for witchcraft!
+This is a point upon which I should not have entered, had not the investigation been challenged by my opponents.
+It must not be imputed to me that I entertain the opinion that free trade in corn would deprive the landowners of the whole of their rents.
+I have never said so-I have never even said that land would not have been as valuable as it is now, if no Corn-law had ever existed.
+But this I do mean to say, that if the landowners prefer to draw their rents from the distresses of the country, caused by their restrictive laws to create high prices through scarcity of food, instead of deriving an honourable income of possibly as great, or even greater amount, through the growing prosperity of the people under a free trade, then they have no right, in the face of such facts as I have stated, to attempt to cajole the farmer into the belief that rent forms an insignificant item in the cost of his wheat, or to frighten him into the notion that he could not compete with foreigners if he had his land rent free.

+I shall now touch upon another and more important branch of this question, I mean the interests of the farm-labourer.
+We are told that he is benefited by a system of restriction which makes the first element of subsistence scarce.
+Do you think posterity will believe it?
+They will look back upon this doctrine, in less than twenty years, with as much amazement as we do now upon the conduct of our forefathers when they burnt old women for witchcraft!
 To talk of benefiting labourers by making one of the main articles of their consumption scarce!
 The agricultural labourers live by wages; what is it which regulates the wages of labour in every country?
-Why, the quantity of the necessaries and comforts of life which form the fund out of which labour is paid, and the proportion which they bear to the whole number of labouters to be maintained.
+Why, the quantity of the necessaries and comforts of life which form the fund out of which labour is paid, and the proportion which they bear to the whole number of labourers to be maintained.
 Now, the agricultural labourer spends a larger proportion of his wages in food than any other class.
-And yet, in the face of this fact, do you go on maintaining a law which makes food scarce in order to benefit the agriculturist.
-I hold in my hand a volume which has been presented to the House relating to the state of the agricultural population of this country, and which, I think, ought to have been brought under the notice of the House, by some one competent to deal with the subject, long before now.
+And yet, in the face of this fact, do you go on maintaining a law which makes food scarce in order to benefit the agriculturist. hold in my hand a volume which has been presented to the House relating to the state of the agricultural population of this country, and which, I think, ought to have been brought under the notice of the House, by some one competent to deal with the subject, long before now.